Refining Enums

 TypeStates: A Refined Timer

-Lets look a different way to use refined enum
+Lets look a different way to use refined enums.

 On the flux zulip we were asked